 Invisible Hand of the Market, The

-> Unique among the major empires the Sephirotic has no single clear Archai ruler.
-Instead a secretive group of S4 and S5 archai referred to by many as the Invisible Hand exercises subtle financial power to keep the Zone functioning and prosperous.
+Unique among the major empires the Sephirotic has no single clear Archai ruler.
+Instead a secretive cartel of S4 and S5 archai referred to as The Invisible Hand exercises subtle financial power to keep the Zone functioning and prosperous.
 Also known as Hod, Hermes, Mercury, El Dorado, Mammon, the Fluid One, the Subtle Messenger, the Almighty Dollah and the Emergent Order.

-> Market worship is practical in nature: the believers trade, create value or help set up institutions furthering the market.
+Market worship is practical in nature: the believers trade, create value or help set up institutions furthering the market.
 To market philosophers the Tier III societies of NoCoZo are living temples, and making money in accordance with the precepts of free trade is a sacrament.
-It is no wonder why this archailect, despite its remoteness, is one of the most directly worshipped AI gods in known space.
+It is no wonder why this archailect, despite its remoteness, is revered.

-> - Free Trade - Text by M. Alan Kazlev
+- Free Trade - Text by M. Alan Kazlev

 Interpolity trade free from any restrictions such as tariffs.

 - Free Trade Area - Text by M. Alan Kazlev